timdockins/crud-demo/README.md

 2. DataTables - The powerhouse of the page.
 Provides a rich table experience (i.e. sorting, searching, pagination) with an accessible API.
 3. Knockout - Handles data-binding between the HTML and the JS
 4. Font-Awesome - Superior icon set

+## Codebase
+You can see my GitHub repository for this project at: http://gibhub.com/timdockins/crud-demo